TomMcKenna1/nutrilytics-backend/README.md

 #### POST /api/v1/meal_drafts/

 _Description_: Starts a background task to generate a meal from a user's description.
+Results are cached in Redis and can be polled.

 **Status Code**: 202 ACCEPTED
 **Request Body**